ttttt-star/L-PAM/README.md

 The experiments evaluate the task-allocation utility of L-PAM under local differential privacy and compare it with representative LDP baselines, including GRR, HR, OLH, and OUE baseline.

-> Note: In the current code, L-PAM is implemented as `L-PAM`, and the OUE baseline is named `PLDP` in the output files.

 ## 1. Requirements

 The code is written in Python and only depends on common scientific computing packages.